My Story

 I dismantled.

 I completed a fifteen-month Self Mastery program.
 I sat in Human Process Labs grounded in behavioural science.
 Those rooms didn't give me motivational quotes.
 They gave me mirrors.
-They showed me my people-pleasing, my fear of conflict, my need to perform strength, and the cost of swallowing myself to keep everyone else comfortable.
+They showed me the patterns I'd spent years hiding from myself.

 I experimented.